bitflex-llc/BITFLEX-CSharp-API/docs/ApplicationApi.md

 <a name="apiapplicationsetpushtokenpost"></a>
 # **ApiApplicationSetpushtokenPost**
-> bool ApiApplicationSetpushtokenPost (string pushToken = null, string description = null, DeviceType? device = null, string bitflexDeviceId = null)
+> bool ApiApplicationSetpushtokenPost (SetPushTokenRequest setPushTokenRequest = null)